NCAS-CMS/cfa-conventions/source/cfa.md

 ### Data type

-Unles the aggregated variable is defined as having packed data via the **`scale_factor`** and **`add_offset`** attributes, a fragment may have a different data type to that of the aggregated variable.
+Unless the aggregated variable is defined as having packed data via the **`scale_factor`** and **`add_offset`** attributes, a fragment may have a different data type to that of the aggregated variable.
 In this case the fragment's data must be cast to the aggregated variable's